 Make a plan

 Writing down goals and listing down the possible paths makes the journey clearer and easier to follow.
-Keeping in mind SMART, for Specific, Measureable, Attainable, Relevant and Time-Based, will help keep you on track when drafting your plan.
-Read the article Setting English Learning goals the SMART way to learn how to set your goals and how to reach them (this also works for any kind of endeavor).
-You can download the goal setting plan sheet from the article to guide you.
-How to Create a Self-Directed Learning Plan from the DIY Genius site is also a great guide you can try.
+Make SMART goals to keep you on track.
+SMART means Specific, Measureable, Attainable, Relevant and Time-Based goals.
+If you need more help, read Setting English Learning goals the SMART way (this works for any kind of endeavor).
+Download the goal setting plan sheet from the article to guide you.

 We'd love to hear from you!